yffenim/effy/index.md

 **2017 - present** - Produced multiple artists and grassroots groups by finding the right people for the work and writing the initial grants.
 94% success rate on grant submissions.

-**2014 - 2017** - Co-founder and Executive Directory of Bad Subject, a grassroots non-profit that offers activities-based workshops on Consent, Media Literacy, and Anti-Oppression to youth, educators, and professionals.
+**2014 - 2017** - Co-founder and Executive Director of Bad Subject, a grassroots non-profit that offers activities-based workshops on Consent, Media Literacy, and Anti-Oppression to youth, educators, and professionals.
 We created teaching material after Consent was added to the provincial curriculum and worked with legal reps to rehabilitate convicts.

 # `ls -alh`

 **Topics of interest we might have in common that could led to a nice friendship or at least a satisfying conversation:**
 - change
+- kinesiology & athletic grit
+- neuroscience and power of using movement to address addiction, mental health, trauma
+- neurodiversity
+- scheduling for circadian rthymns that are longer than 24 hours
+- cybersecurity/privacy rights
+- network forensics, esp wireshark
+- AI ethics
+- software engineering
+- design principles, best practices, or prefered stacks for react/react-native
+- Google's research into behavioural modification
+- "The Age of Surveillance Capitalism" By Zubuff (https://we.riseup.net/assets/533560/Zuboff%2C+Shoshana.The+Age+of+Surveillance+Capitalism.2019.pdf)
+- effective altruism
+- existential risk
 - the literary canon, esp DFW
 - the post-colonial literary canon, esp post-apartheid SA
 - russian literature, esp Nabokov minus the popular one